timveil/ambari-view-archetype/README.md

 How To
 =====================

-Before you start, you'll need Maven and a local build of Ambari
+Before you start, you'll need Maven and a local build of Ambari.

 1. Clone project